RaviWoods/CHSDissertation/Final/Final2.md

 > "When Darius was king, he summoned the Greeks who were with him and asked them what price would persuade them to eat their fathers’ dead bodies.
 They answered that there was no price for which they would do it.
 Then he summoned those Indians who are called Callatiae, who eat their parents, and asked them (the Greeks being present and understanding by interpretation what was said) what would make them willing to burn their fathers at death.
 The Indians cried aloud, that he should not speak of so horrid an act"\autocite{HerodotusHistoryHerodotus1910}
 >

 Karl Popper, in *The Myth of the Framework*, rejects the notion that this confrontation was fruitless.
-While he agrees that "mutual understanding was not achieved"\autocite[pg 37]{PopperMythFrameworkdefence1997}, he points out that even without conversation, this confrontation can begin to breed tolerance and respect to those different from ourselves and, over time, this can bear fruit; the fruit of understanding"\autocite{PopperMythFrameworkdefence1997}.
+While he agrees that "mutual understanding was not achieved"\autocite[pg 37]{PopperMythFrameworkdefence1997}, he points out that even without conversation, this confrontation can begin to breed tolerance and respect to those different from ourselves and, over time, this can bear fruit; the fruit of understanding\autocite{PopperMythFrameworkdefence1997}.

-While this example is extreme, it is a picture you might be scared of.
-As you look at online comment sections, or at Richard Dawkins, or to Israel & Palestine, you might be put off by others' worldview.
-But these extreme examples are the ones that stick out most in our mind because we rarely actually see the beliefs and practices of those near us.
-One's worldview, almost by definition, affects the way we see life, and so affects what we do day-to-day.
-And yet, our clearest picture of someone practising Islam (or, at least, their version of Islam) is found in terrorist attacks, not in the practices of those close to us.
-The comedian Lee Mack makes this point, when being interviewed on the BBC Radio 4 show *Desert Island Discs*:

-> "I think it's quite odd that people like myself, in their forties, quite happy to dismiss the Bible, but I've never read it.
-I always think that if an alien came down and you were the only person they met, and they said, 'What's life about?
-What's earth about?
-Tell us everything,' and you said, 'Well, there's a book here that purports to tell you everything.
-Some people believe it to be true; some people [do] not believe it [to be] true.'
-'Wow, what's it like?' and you go, 'I don't know, I've never read it.'
-It would be an odd thing wouldn't it?"\autocite{BBCRadio4DesertIslandDiscs13}

-Mack points out the attitude of dismissing the Bible without examining it is, at face value, an odd thing to do.
-While we may be scared off by the actions of the religious, or we feel constrained by the taboo religion holds, not bothering to ever look into it leaves us in the dark; we end up distancing ourselves from the people around us.

-As the Internet grew, people began to see it as a tool to bring people together; as a tool to solve this exact issue.
-Way back in 1993, internet theorist Michael Hauben wrote that "The Net brings the isolated individual into contact with people, opinions, and views from the rest of the world"^9^.
-This, he concludes, is an important aspect of the online world, since "exposure to many possible opinions gives the reader a chance to actually think something over before making a decision as to a personal opinion"^10^.

-However, as the internet grew, each user's journey through the online world was tailored just for them.
-Filter bubbles began to box us into clusters, rather than exposing us to the world's opinions.
-From social networks to search engines, the content we see was being categorized and personalised.
-Eli Pariser, chief executive of Upworthy, in his book *The Filter Bubble, *wrote that as "Google personalized for everyone, the query 'stem cells' might produce diametrically opposed results for scientists who support stem cell research and activists who oppose it"^11^.
-When it comes to religion, then, how can we push back against this over-personalisation?
-How can we get back to an agora-like Internet, where the world can meaningfully discuss issues of religion, philosophy and worldview?
-In this piece, you will see a number of different ways of approaching this issue; a number of differing voices, much like the market place of ideas that the internet can offer.
-It is up to you to decide which are meaningful, and which are not.
+**Why understanding religious thought is important to stop this kind of dialogue**

+**How internet can help not hinder**

+**Format of the dissertation**

 ---